Employer of Record

 Personal Income Tax in Georgia

-Income sourced outside Georgia is exempt from tax for resident individuals, while personal income generated within Georgia is taxed at a flat rate of 20%.
+Income sourced outside Georgia is exempt from tax for resident individuals, while Georgian-source employment income is generally taxed at a flat rate of 20%.

 Georgia Employee Hiring Cost

-For example, if you hire an employee with a gross annual salary of GEL 100,000.00, the total cost to the employer is higher than just the salary.
-In addition to the gross salary, the employer is responsible for annual employer costs such as social security contributions or other obligations, which in this case amount to GEL 2,000.00.
+For example, if you hire an employee with a gross annual salary of GEL 100,000.00 and the employee participates in the funded pension scheme, the total cost to the employer is higher than just the salary.
+In addition to the gross salary, the employer is generally responsible for an additional 2% pension contribution, which in this example amounts to GEL 2,000.00.

-Thus, the total annual cost for the employer would be GEL 102,000.00, combining the employee’s salary and the employer’s additional costs.
+Thus, the total annual cost for the employer would be GEL 102,000.00, combining the employee’s salary and the employer’s additional pension obligation.

 Breakdown:

-In this example, the employer’s total annual expense for the employee is GEL 102,000.00, which includes both salary and mandatory employer contributions.
+In this example, the employer’s total annual expense for the employee is GEL 102,000.00, which includes both salary and the mandatory employer pension contribution where applicable.

 Employee Benefits in Georgia

 In Georgia, employee benefits are classified into mandatory and supplementary categories, each playing a vital role in protecting workers and enhancing the overall employment experience.
-Mandatory benefits are those required by Georgian law, including participation in the pension savings scheme, compulsory personal accident insurance for hazardous work, and access to the State Universal Health Care Program.
-These benefits ensure that employees are provided with essential financial security and healthcare coverage.
+Mandatory benefits are those required by Georgian law, including paid leave entitlements under the Labour Code and participation in the pension savings scheme where the employee falls within the funded pension rules.
+Depending on the nature of the work and the sector, additional health and safety obligations or insurance requirements may also apply.

 Supplementary benefits, on the other hand, are optional and offered at the discretion of the employer.
 These can include private health insurance, performance-based bonuses, allowances, and additional retirement savings, all of which enhance employee satisfaction and help businesses attract and retain top talent.
 Understanding these benefit categories is essential for employers in Georgia to maintain legal compliance while also offering a competitive and supportive workplace.